awi-response/darts-nextgen/docs/index.md

     ---

-    View detailed instructions on how to install the project for different environments and setup, e.g. with CUDA.
+    View detailed instructions on how to install the project for different environments and setup, e.g. with CUDA or conda.

     [:octicons-arrow-right-24: Install](guides/installation.md)